rust-lang/book/src/ch04-02-references-and-borrowing.md

 - Permissions are returned once the reference's lifetime has ended.
 - Data must outlive all references that point to it.

 In this section, it probably feels like we've described more of what Rust _cannot_ do than what Rust _can_ do.
 That is intentional!
-One of Rust's core features is enabling without garbage collection while avoiding undefined behavior.
+One of Rust's core features is allowing you to use pointers without garbage collection, while also avoiding undefined behavior.
 Understanding these safety rules now will help you avoid frustration with the compiler down the road.

 [`String::push_str`]: https://doc.rust-lang.org/std/string/struct.String.html#method.push_str